Gruruya/nimf/README.md

 Usage:
   f [optional-params] [input: string...]

+Arguments:
   Entered `input` may be a pattern OR a path to search.

-The pattern will only match with the filename unless you include a `/`.
+  The pattern will only match with the filename unless you include a "/".
+  "/" and "$" also match the start and end of a path.

 Options:
   -h, --help                               print this cligen-erated help --help-syntax                            advanced: prepend,plurals,..
-  --version              bool       false  print version -a, --all              bool       false  Search all directories, including those ignored by default/your `.config/nimf/ignore.csv` file.
+  --version              bool       false  print version -a, --all              bool       false  Search all directories, including those ignored by default/your ".config/nimf/ignore.csv" file.
   -x=, --exclude=        strings    {}     Add patterns to ignore.
   -t=, --types=          filetypes  any    Select which file type(s) to match.
 File type may be any|{l}file|{l}directory|{f/d}link or a file extension.
   -e=, --execute=        strings    {}     Execute a command for each matching search result in parallel.